Nuitka/Nuitka/README.rst

 the recommended way of using it on Windows, as other versions can e.g. hang.

-Nuitka will pick up ``ccache`` if it's in found in system ``PATH``, and it will also be possible to provide if by setting ``NUITKA_CCACHE_BINARY`` to the full path of the binary, this is for use in CI systems where things might be non-standard.
+Nuitka will pick up ``ccache`` if it's found in system ``PATH``, and it will also be possible to provide if by setting ``NUITKA_CCACHE_BINARY`` to the full path of the binary, this is for use in CI systems where things might be non-standard.

 For the MSVC compilers and ClangCL setups, using the ``clcache`` is automatic and included in Nuitka.